 He has an MFA from Brooklyn College where he received the Himan Brown Prize and the Ross Feld Writing Award and a BA with Honors from the College of Letters at Wesleyan University.

-He is—for the record—not a Christian singer-songwriter.
-He does, however, hold the dubious distinction of having coined the word “playlistism” in 2003.
+He is an instructor of English at Brooklyn College and holds the dubious distinction of having coined the word “playlistism” in 2003.